Robert O. Wilson

-Robert O. Wilson, MD (October 5, 1904 – November 16, 1967) was an American physician born to Protestant missionaries Wilbur F. Wilson and Mary Rowley Wilson in Nanjing, China.
+Robert O. Wilson (October 5, 1904 – November 16, 1967) was an American physician.
+Amidst the chaos and bloodshed that followed in the months leading up to the Japanese occupation of Nanjing, Wilson worked tirelessly at his post, eventually becoming one among only a handful of physicians who had not left the city by 1937.

+Early life

+Born on October 5, 1904 to Protestant missionaries Wilbur F. Wilson and Mary Rowley Wilson in Nanjing, Qing dynasty.
 Wilson attended Princeton University and subsequently obtained his medical training at Harvard Medical School, graduating in 1929.
 He returned to Nanjing in 1936, where he assumed a housestaff position at Drum Tower Hospital of University of Nanking.
-Amidst the chaos and bloodshed that followed in the months leading up to the Japanese occupation of Nanjing, Wilson worked tirelessly at his post, eventually becoming one among only a handful of physicians who had not left the city by 1937.

-Nanking Massacre
+Nanjing Massacre

-During the Nanjing Massacre, Wilson was the main surgeon responsible for treating the victims of the ongoing atrocities (although several nurses were still available) and, along with John Rabe and Minnie Vautrin, was instrumental in the establishment of the Nanjing Safety Zone, which sheltered more than 200,000 people within its confined walls.
-During that time, the selfless work of Wilson and his associates saved the lives of countless civilians and POW's who would have otherwise perished at the hands of the aggressors.
+During the Nanjing Massacre, Wilson was the main surgeon responsible for treating the victims of the ongoing atrocities (although several nurses were still available) and, along with John Rabe and Minnie Vautrin, was instrumental in the establishment of the Nanking Safety Zone, which sheltered more than 200,000 people within its confined walls.
+During that time, the selfless work of Wilson and his associates saved the lives of countless civilians and POW's who would have otherwise perished at the hands of the Japanese.
 He worked tirelessly on the victims despite there being a shortage of both water and electricity.
+As a result, he was bestowed the Order of Brilliant Jade, Sixth Class by the Republic of China government in 1938.
+He returned to United States and settled down there in 1940.